TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          If a PHP\_SCRIPT\_EXT object is detected on the page or if the Backend user is logged in, this is disabled.
-The reason is that the content length header cannot include the length of these objects and the content-length will cut of the length of the document in some browsers.
+The reason is that the content length header cannot include the length of these objects and the content-length will cut off the length of the document in some browsers.

+   Default
+         Until TYPO3 6.1: 0

+         Since TYPO3 6.2: 1

 .. _setup-config-exttarget: